Table of Contents

 What causes cancer?

 Not every mutation leads to cancer.
 Mutations can be inherited, which means they are in the genes already at birth, or they can occur during your lifetime.
 Mutations can occur by chance, without a known cause.
-Sometimes they are caused by harmful substances in the environment, such as sunlight, air pollution, cigarette smoke, or alcohol.
+Sometimes they are the result of stress caused by harmful substances in the environment, such as sunlight, air pollution, cigarette smoke, alcohol, or chemicals.
 Exposure to harmful substances can increase the risk of getting cancer.

 Why does cancer sometimes come back?